SimYiSY/App_Reviews_NLP/ReadMe.md

 |rate|int64|0 / 1|Rate of Good/Bad Reviews|

 ### Key Findings
+- Bad reviews tend to have more word count as compared to Good reviews
+- More negative reviews are seen in 9am - 3pm period
+- More negative reviews on Tuesdays
-- Good Reviews are mostly on Good User Experience and Convenient Service
+- Good Reviews are mostly on Convenient App and User Interface
-- Bad reviews are mostly on User Interface Issues, Refund issues and Seller issues
+- Bad reviews are mostly on User Interface, App Issues and Purchase Experience
 - There is more negative reviews in 9am - 3pm period, and on Tuesdays
 - There is quite a number of reviews being 1 word, or otherwise rated wrongly by the user, (e.g. review: Excellent, Rating: 1)
-- Unsatisfied in app event is rated lower on Wednesday
-- poor user experience, bad experience with seller and payment issue has lower scores on Friday
-- Unsatisfied In-app events seems to have a dip in negative rating every alternate month(2,4,6,8)
+- Delivery seems to have a dip in rating from March to April.
+- Refund is consistently low for Negative Reviews
-- Base on compound scores, Bad Seller reviews tend to be very low as compared to other categories.
+- Base on compound scores, Delivery and Product tend to be very low as compared to other categories.

 ### Metrics
 Using the following metrics to evaluate the models: